-If you want to make a zero waste home mop use what you have!
-But if you are in the market for something new, these are the best eco friendly mop pads.
+If you want to make a zero-waste home mop, use what you have!
+But if you are in the market for something new, here are some ideas:

-Juniper Seed's mop pads are made from durable and really absorbent thick cotton, they are perfect for big or little messes.
+Juniper Seed's mop pads are made from durable and absorbent thick cotton.
+They are perfect for big or little messes.
 You can also use them with WetJet swiffers!
 Based in Colorado, they offer a range of zero-waste kitchen and zero-waste bathroom products.
 Price $17

-If you are in Canada, I really love JustMeToo.
+If you are in Canada, I love JustMeToo.
 This mop pad was handcrafted with premium quality cotton and top-quality terry cloth.
 There is cotton batting inside to soak up excess moisture.
-This wonderful pad easily sticks with two hook and loop strips.
+This fantastic pad easily sticks with two hook and loop strips.
+Price $9.95

-3 drops essential oils — I use lemon as the Sal Suds has a light line scent already
+- 3 drops of essential oils — I use lemon as the Sal Suds has a light-line scent already

-I don't typically use vinegar to clean my wood, there is a lot of debate whether it's safe or not, I find this recipe works so well.
-If you like vinegar, here is another recipe for pretty much any other type of floor.
+I don't typically use vinegar to clean my wood.
+There is a lot of debate about whether it's safe or not, I find this recipe works so well.
+If you like vinegar, here is another recipe for any other type of floor.